 1st: Maksymilian Betlejewski (Poland)

 3rd: Liwia Liszkiewicz (Poland)

 1st: Manuel de Felice (Italy)

 3rd: Kacper Bak (Poland)

-They’re all boys by the way, so what about an honourable mention for the top placed girls : Liwia Liszkiewicz (Poland) who was unlucky to miss out on 3rd place in the U13s, and Alessia Tiano (Italy) not far from the honours in 6th spot in U17s.
+They’re all boys by the way, so what about an honourable mention for the top placed girls : Liwia Liszkiewicz (Poland) who was on 3rd place in the U13s, and Alessia Tiano (Italy) not far from the honours in 6th spot in U17s.

 Congratulations to everyone who has risen to the 2019 O’pen Skiff EuroChallenge, thanks to all our hosts and sponsors without whom none of this would have happened, and thanks to Tahe Outdoors for having supported this amazing sailing class.

 That’s it from Europe ‘til next year, meanwhile it’s all just starting up down-under…

 You can check everything to do with the O’pen Skiff class on the official website at: https://www.openskiff.org